Jeffrey Marsh

-Jeffrey Marsh (born July 7, 1977) is an American writer, actor, artist, activist, and social media personality, best known for making viral videos on Vine, Instagram, and TikTok.
-Marsh identifies as non-binary and addresses a variety of topics through their content, including LGBT+ issues, mental health and personal development.
+Jeffrey Earl Marsh (born July 7, 1977) is an American social media personality and author, best known for making viral videos on Vine, Instagram, and TikTok.
+In 2016, they gave an interview to Newsmax and became the first openly non-binary person to speak on national television.
+Marsh is the author of How To Be You and Take Your Own Advice.
+Marsh addresses a variety of topics through social media, including LGBTQ issues, mental health and personal development.

 Early life and education

-Marsh was born in York, Pennsylvania, and grew up on a farm nearby.
-Marsh often spoken about having felt misunderstood during a self-identified rough childhood.
+Marsh was born in York, Pennsylvania, to Steven and Stacy Marsh, and grew up on a farm nearby.
+Stacy was a Lutheran pastor.
+Marsh has spoken about having felt misunderstood during a self-identified rough childhood, though they felt supported by their parents, describing their parents as their biggest fans.

+They attended Spring Grove Area High School in Spring Grove, Pennsylvania, and the William Penn Performing Arts Institute at William Penn Senior High School in York.
+Marsh graduated from Spring Grove Area High School in 1995.

-Marsh attended college at the University of the Arts in Philadelphia and earned a BFA in Musical Theater, later moving to New York City to pursue a career in cabaret performance before becoming an internet celebrity and leader in the LGBTIQ community.
+They later attended college at the University of the Arts in Philadelphia and earned a Bachelor of Fine Arts in Theater Arts in 1999, later moving to New York City to pursue a career in cabaret performance before becoming an internet celebrity and youth advocate in the LGBTQ community.

 Career

 Live performance and cabaret

-While living in Philadelphia after college, Marsh was a local performance artist, hosting a weekly cabaret at L'Etage produced by Robert Drake of WXPN public radio.
-Marsh's show, An Evening With Jeffrey Marsh, was one of the founding performances of the Philadelphia Gay & Lesbian Theater Festival.
+In Philadelphia after college, Marsh was a cabaret performance artist.
+Marsh's show, An Evening with Jeffrey Marsh, was one of the founding performances of the Philadelphia Gay & Lesbian Theater Festival.

-After moving to New York City in 2007, Marsh began performing as part of the downtown cabaret scene.
+After moving to New York City in 2005, Marsh began performing as part of the downtown cabaret scene.
 Marsh appeared at popular venues including Joe's Pub and Don't Tell Mama.
-At Dixon Place, they starred in "Julian," a 2010 musical based on the life of Vaudeville performer Julian Eltinge.
+At Dixon Place, they starred in "Julian", a 2010 musical based on the life of vaudeville performer Julian Eltinge.
 In 2012, Marsh was commissioned to create a performance art piece honoring Richard Simmons at the Museum of Art and Design.